 Does your upper arm skin hang down in folds?
 Perhaps you have the dreaded “bat wings”.
-This flabbiness can be fixed through an arm lift with plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery.
+This flabbiness can be fixed through an arm lift with double board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., F.A.C.S. at the Weston Center for Plastic Surgery.
 The goal of this plastic surgery procedure is to make the contour of the arm look more toned for the residents of Fort Lauderdale and Broward County.
-Excess skin and fat are removed during this surgical technique, known medically as brachioplasty surgery, leaving the arms looking younger and more streamlined.
+Excess skin and fat are removed during this surgical technique, known medically as

 An arm lift is a surgical procedure that removes the excess fat and skin that often accumulates in the triceps region of the upper arm and that creates a flap of hanging fatty flesh.
 An arm lift is typically performed in conjunction with liposuction techniques to diminish localized pockets of fat in the upper arm region, resulting in a leaner, more streamlined appearance.

 For many patients, an otherwise youthful appearance is marred by unsightly upper arms that make them look aged and out of shape.
 An arm lift can achieve the following improvements in the appearance of the upper arm: